English invasion of Scotland (1296): Aftermath

 At Berwick, Edward I held parliament, where all the bishops, earls, barons, abbots, and priors, undertook homage and swore oaths that they would be loyal to Edward I. Edward I allowed the nobility to remain in possession of their lands, provided they came to the parliament.
-Edward I appointed the John de Warenne, 6th Earl of Surrey, as guardian of Scotland, with Hugh de Cressingham as treasurer and Walter de Amersham as chancellor.
+Edward I appointed John de Warenne, 6th Earl of Surrey, as guardian of Scotland, with Hugh de Cressingham as treasurer and Walter de Amersham as chancellor.
 Edward I returned to England on 16 September.

 Edward I had crushed the Scots army, with many of the Scots nobility in captivity, he set about stripping Scotland of its statehood of identity, with the removal of the Stone of Destiny, the Scottish crown, the Black Rood of St Margaret all taken from Scotland and sent to Westminster Abbey, England.

 The English occupation led to revolts during 1297 in northern and southern Scotland led by Andrew Moray in the north and William Wallace in the south.
 Most of Scotland north of the Forth, except for Dundee and some castle strongholds, were under the control of the Moray and Wallace.
 The English guardian of Scotland John de Warenne, marched north with an army resulting in the battle of Stirling Bridge, where the English were defeated, causing Edward I to prepare for a future invasion of Scotland in 1298.